-Below are the design elements to create this style.
+Below are the design elements & the interior design description:

 This style is also known as Regency Modern.
 And this design style describes both interior and landscape architecture.
 Both of those are characterized by the bold use of color and contrast.
 Including metallic and glass accents to signify both opulence and comfort.

 You should know that this design style often incorporates some features of the Victorian design.
 Mostly including plush, velvet furnishings, tufting, and antiques.